ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

   return data, 200

 ```
 Then inside of in the directory `/workspace/aws-bootcamp-cruddur-2023/backend-flask/services/` we need to create a file called `notificattions_activities.py` where the service will code will be placed.
-This code has a function called `run()` which retunrs the list which contains information in list and dictionary format:
+This code has a function called `run()` which returns the list which contains information in list and dictionary format:

 ```py
 from datetime import datetime, timedelta, timezone